davosmith/moodle-navbuttons/README.txt

 Changes:

+2012-07-02 - Confirmed all working fine with Moodle 2.3
 2012-02-28 - New global settings to control which activities have navbuttons on them and when they should be shown

 Installation: